 The RMOW is continuing to investigate and study proposals to and water systems for mitigation of the low pH and hardness values, and no concrete decisions were made by council in 2020.
-The studies will continue on into 2021 while options are evaluated for this.
+The studies will continued on into 2021 including the South Whistler Water Supply Project which examines the water demand for the Function Junction & Cheakamus Crossing neighborhoods as well as analysis of options for additional water treatment to increase water stability.